If you are searching to find out how to find maintenance calorie intake, the chances are that you have just finished dieting.

-Nobody is able to walk around at a stage shredded body fat levels (4-6%) all the time.
-Fearing survival (impending war or famine) the body fights this by ramping up hunger.
+Nobody is able to walk around at ‘stage-shredded’ body-fat levels (4-6%) all the time.
+Fearing survival (impending war or famine), the body fights this by ramping up hunger.
 Though it will vary from individual to individual, I would say somewhere between 7-12% is maintainable for the average individual.
-(For reference here, I’d consider Adrian to be around 9% in that picture on the left, Scott to be around 8%.
-This is probably stricter criteria than you’re used to but it doesn’t matter as long as the point is made.)

-Yes, there are exceptions to this rule – excellent genetics, sport, or otherwise (drugs), but I’m talking bout the regular folk with regular lives.
+Yes, there are exceptions to this rule – excellent genetics, sport, or otherwise (drugs), but I’m talking about the regular folk with regular lives.

 Of the factors that we can control, what does ‘maintainable leanness’ depend on?

 You may think that being lean is going to make you happy.
 It might.
-But it’s more likely just going to be a sense of satisfaction of having scratched that itch of being shredded lean rather than happiness that you feel.
+But it’s more likely just going to give you a sense of satisfaction of having scratched that itch of being shredded lean.

 Many people tie up their self-esteem in their physical appearance.
-If this is you, I understand, I have been there.
+If this is you, I understand; I have been there.
 At some point, probably through circumstance rather than design, you’ll realize that whether you walk around at 7% or 9%, 8% or 12%, there isn’t a damn bit of difference in how people treat you, and you will uncouple this association.
-You’ll be a bit looser in accepting restaurant invites, you’ll drink a few extra beers without worrying, and the enjoyment you’ll derive from that will outweigh any sense of unhappiness about that 2-4% extra body fat percentage you carry. – Which is only fat by our own, somewhat warped standards anyway.
+You’ll be a bit looser in accepting restaurant invites, you’ll drink a few extra beers without worrying, and the enjoyment you’ll derive from that will outweigh any sense of unhappiness about that 2-4% extra body fat percentage you carry.

-Furthermore, by having gotten shredded lean the once and without suffering, you know you can do it again at any time.
-That’s a very powerful thing.
+Furthermore, by having gotten shredded lean once without suffering, you know you can do it again at any time.
+That’s a powerful thing!